 One more point.
 Protect your gas fire pit when not in use (see "Cover" above right).
 Covering with a stainless steel or copper-coated lid, for example, equates to putting a period at the end of a sentence.
 Your gas fire pit is now complete with a nice-looking-yet-practical finishing touch.

-Courses of Fire PIt Blocks
+Courses of Fire Pit Blocks

 Looking at Gas Fire Pit Kits

-How this exercise pertains is familiarizing with what's available online, in print, and in store.
+How this exercise pertains is familiarizing with what's available online, in print, and in-store.
 It's the best way to get comfortable with and informed about the topic.
 While doing so, play around with a flash or shop light (see "Illumination Practice" above).

 Also, keep in mind (and tally) the costs of purchasing a gas fire pit.
-The nonprofit Hearth, Patio, & Barbecue Association (HPBA) included a helpful digital checklist about fireplaces that I adapted for gas fire pits (see "Estimating Costs").
+The nonprofit Hearth, Patio, and Barbecue Association (HPBA) included a helpful digital checklist about fireplaces that I adapted for gas fire pits (see "Estimating Costs").

-Building Yourself: Pros & Cons
+Building Yourself: Pros and Cons